Cuban Ropa Vieja Recipe in the Instant Pot

 • Heat 2 tbs of olive oil in a skillet over medium heat.
 Add the onion, peppers, and sauté until onions are tender and translucent for about 8 minutes.
 Add the garlic, stir and cook for one minute.

-• Add the tomato paste, cumin, and oregano.
+• Add the tomato puree, cumin, and oregano.
 Simmer for another minute.
-Add the tomato puree and wine and simmer for about 8 minutes.
+Add the wine and simmer for about 8 minutes.

 • Add the beef, salt, and pepper and simmer for 30 – 45 minutes, until the sauce thickens and sticks to the beef.
 Add a little of the reserved broth if needed.